 Final Thoughts

 I am really glad I took a chance and applied for this program.
-It was easy to do and it got my daughter involved in a program that we would otherwise not have been able to do.
-If cost is an obstacle for you, I would highly recommend giving it a try.
-After all, if you are honest, you will either be admitted to the program or not based on preset guidelines.
+It was easy to do and it got my kids involved in a program that we would otherwise not have been able to do.
+If cost is an obstacle for you, I would highly recommend applying.
+You will either be admitted to the program or not based on preset guidelines and availability.
 If you are not admitted, then you will be put on a mailing list for other offers and discounts throughout the year.
-To me, it seems like a win-win situation.
-I was not compensated for this post.
+To me, it was a win-win situation.

 Originally Published June 26, 2014